 Preparing Your Pool

 The first step is to drain your pool if there’s any water left in it.
-To ensure that everything is all clear, remove any loose debris in the area.
-This is a good time to chisel out any worn out plaster, smooth out rough spots, and clean the area you will be repairing.
+To ensure everything is clear, remove any loose debris in the area.
+This is a good time to chisel out any worn-out plaster, smooth out rough spots, and clean the area you will be repairing.

 Before You Plaster

-Before you add a new layer of plaster, you need to use your chemicals to remove the old plaster application.
+Before adding a new plaster layer, you need to use your chemicals to remove the old plaster application.
 The easiest way to remove the old plaster is by brushing the areas with your acid wash.